morgan-legare/life-log/README.md

 # life-log
-CLI based journal for your life
+Life log is written in C++ and is a CLI based journal for your life.